-Fiat Automobiles S.p.A. is an Italian automotive company which produces Fiat branded cars, and is part of Fiat Group Automobiles S.p.A., a holding company which is the largest automobile manufacturer in Italy and one of the largest in the world, and housed under its Fiat Group Automobiles S.p.A. wholly owned subsidiary.
+Fiat Automobiles S.p.A. is an Italian automotive company which produces Fiat branded cars.
+It is owned by Fiat Chrysler Automobiles (FCA), formerly Fiat S.p.A., a holding company which is the largest automobile manufacturer in Italy and one of the largest in the world, and housed under its Fiat Group Automobiles S.p.A. wholly owned subsidiary.
 The company known today as Fiat Automobiles S.p.A. wasn’t officially formed until January 2007, but its history traces all the way back to 1899 when Fiat S.p.A was originally founded.
 While Fiat’s main market is Europe, primarily focused in Italy, Fiat automobiles are also built in and imported to other parts of the world, and the company has numerous alliances and joint ventures, not to mention a long history of licensing production of its products, in other countries which gives Fiat a global presence.
 It has just recently re-entered the U.S. market after a decade’s long absence.

-In addition to automobiles Fiat S.p.A, which operated as a corporation and handled all Fiat-branded car activities amongst other things prior to 1979 when it became a holding company, spinning off its automobile business into an autonomous company in the process, has also manufactured railway engines, carriages, military vehicles, farm tractors, light commercial vehicles and aircraft, amongst other things, during its more than century-long history.
+In addition to automobiles FCA (formerly Fiat S.p.A, until 2014) which operated as a corporation and handled all Fiat-branded car activities amongst other things prior to 1979 when it became a holding company, spinning off its automobile business into an autonomous company in the process, has also manufactured railway engines, carriages, military vehicles, farm tractors, light commercial vehicles and aircraft, amongst other things, during its more than century-long history.
 It has also expanded its business interests into many other areas of industry as well as financial services throughout the decades also.